Frank Young serves as Adjunct Partner to the firm’s legacy venture capital funds, and joined EW in March 2002.

-Frank Young, M.D., Ph.D., is a former Commissioner of the FDA and has over 45 years of experience in medicine, academia and government.
-After numerous academic appointments, Dr. Young served as Chairman of the Department of Microbiology and Professor of Microbiology, Pathology, Radiation Biology and Biophysics at the University of Rochester, New York.
+Dr. Young is a former Commissioner of the FDA and has over 45 years of experience in medicine, academia and government.
+After numerous academic appointments, he served as Chairman of the Department of Microbiology and Professor of Microbiology, Pathology, Radiation Biology and Biophysics at the University of Rochester, New York.
 Subsequently, he became Dean of the School of Medicine and Dentistry, Director of the Medical Center and Vice President for Health Affairs at the University of Rochester.

 Dr. Young joined the Department of Health and Human Services as Assistant Surgeon General in 1984.
 He served as Commissioner of the FDA under Presidents Ronald Reagan and George H.W.
 Bush, as Deputy Assistant Secretary in the H.W.
 Bush administration, and Director of both the Office of Emergency Preparedness and the National Disaster Medical System during the Clinton Administration.
 In 1986, he became the U.S. Representative to the Executive Committee of the World Health Organization.
 He later became a Commissioner on the World Health Organization’s Commission on Health and Environment.
 He also served as Head of the State Department Delegation to the Ad Hoc Biotechnology Working Group of the Organization of Economic Cooperation and Development in Paris, France.

-Dr. Young serves on the Board of Directors for Elusys Therapeutics and served as an Advisor to the Board of Directors for Bioventus.
+He currently serves on the Board of Directors for Elusys Therapeutics and has previously served as an Advisor to the Board of Directors for Bioventus and Light Sciences Oncology..